Sage-Bionetworks/Agora/README.md

 * Local development environment

-For local development you'll need the DynamoDB Local (Downloadable Version).
+For local development you'll need the MongoDB Local (Downloadable Version).
 For a guid on how to install MongoDB, go to [this link](https://docs.mongodb.com/manual/administration/install-community/).
 On Windows, you can get it from the following Download Center link [here](https://www.mongodb.com/download-center?_ga=2.62089900.1820272119.1524602800-952612734.1523898940&_gac=1.79428326.1523898940.CjwKCAjwk9HWBRApEiwA6mKWacqRgoYOQ4ayn_M_ol5d5C7yy0aTEbZjKsersvLRfXJAozzJyqu29RoClFoQAvD_BwE#production).

 After you downloaded it, go to the root of your `C` drive and create a `data` folder.
 After that, `cd` into the `data` folder and make a new folder called `db`.
 Mongo knows to go to this folder automatically to retrieve and store data.
 To run MongoDB, you need to start the process at the installation location, e.g. go to: